 Question: I am handing you a copy of an assessment from the school dated October 5, 2012 for Jason.
 Is this the assessment you are referring to?

-Question: My Lord/My Lady, I’d like to offer this document as the next exhibit.
+Question: Justice/Associate Chief Justice/Chief Justice, I’d like to offer this document as the next exhibit.